scalemailted/Tiny-Rogue/README.md

 The player continues to play the game until they are killed

 Player Movement:
--Player can move in cardinal and ordinal directions.
+- Player can move in cardinal and ordinal directions.
--Players cannot move into squares with a wall on it -Players cannot move between diagonal walls
+- Players cannot move into squares with a wall on it
+- Players cannot move between diagonal walls

-w: Move up
+- w: Move up
-a: Move left
+- a: Move left
-s: Move down
+- s: Move down
-d: Move right
+- d: Move right
-wa: move up-left
+- wa: move up-left
-wd: move up-right
+- wd: move up-right
-sa: move down-left
+- sa: move down-left
-sd: move down-right
+- sd: move down-right